LiquidDark/manifest/README.md

 Choose Device
 --------------------
-- lunch nougat_angler-userdebug
+- lunch liquid_angler-user

 Clean Builds
 --------------------
-- cd ~/nougat
+- cd ~/liquid
 - repo sync -jx -f (x being however many cpu jobs, may also use -c as above)
 - lunch and pick the right device (refer to above for choosing right device to build)
 - make clean
-- mka nougat
+- mka liquid
 ﻿